There’s More to Slovenia’s Triglav National Park Than Lake Bled

 It spit rain all morning, making for treacherous footing on the wooden walkways, but I was determined to make it to the end of the canyon, where I would be rewarded with a view of the largest waterfall in Slovenia and the hydroelectric plant it powers.
 Trying to maintain a pace that would allow me to catch the last bus of the day out of the canyon, I slipped and slid to the waterfall near the end of the trail.
 It was disappointing, as dry summer weather had reduced the waterfall to a small spillway, but the trip was worth it just to witness the sights in the canyon.

-After a stop at the castle cafe for coffee and a slice of Kremsnita, the cream cake for which Bled is so famous, I finally headed back to my hotel in the capital.
-This time I took a shared van rather than a bus, which cost only a few dollars more and took half the time, bypassing all the curvy roads that the bus must take to pick up people in villages along the way.
+Once I had taken my fill of photos, I retired to the castle cafe for coffee and a slice of Kremsnita, the cream cake for which Bled is so famous.
+When I finally headed back to my hotel in Ljubljana I opted for a shared van rather than a bus.
+It cost only a few dollars more and took half the time, bypassing all the curvy roads that the bus must take to pick up people in villages along the way.